Affordable Housing and Sustainable Communities Program – Strategic Growth Council

 Plans for walking, bicycling, and safe routes to school.

 Applications are accepted on an annual basis.
 Typically, a call for proposals is announced in late summer, followed by an application deadline in fall.
-Applications for the current funding cycle were due in November 2018.
+The most recent funding cycle closed in October 2019.

 $29.5 Million (2019/2020).